heyrict/PBL_notes/PBL_18-19_5_ans.md

                 - intra medullary nailing
                 - screw-plate fixation
         - Prognosis (for elderly subjects): 6-month mortality exceeding 25%
+        - Rehabilitation: takes 11 days or longer, depending on the type of surgery[^FREHAB].
+            - Gradual mobilization of the affected limb
+            - Do daily exercises to strengthen the trunk muscles and quadriceps of the affected leg
+            - Avoid Prolonged lifting or pushing of heavy items, stooping, reaching, or jumping
+            - Avoid sitting on a low chair, or for a long period and should use the chair arm for support when standing up
         - Classification
             - Evans-Jenson classification